Follow #ATFC at home, away and online

 it

-applicable, the participant’s parent or guardian.
+will be with the explicit consent of the participant or, if applicable, the participant’s parent or guardian.

 Where